Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_English.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems you've provided a file descriptor rather than text to translate.
-If you can share the actual content from the README.md file that you'd like translated into English, I’d be happy to help!
-Please paste the text here, and let me know if you want any specific emojis added. 😊
+It seems like you've provided a file path rather than a text to translate.
+If you can share the specific text you want translated into English, I'd be happy to help!
+Additionally, let me know if there are any particular emojis you would like included for engagement! 😊